 This policy applies to single-user desktop computing systems.
-Please see the separate policy regarding LANs for information on support for non-ITS host systems, servers, local networks, etc.
+Please see the separate policy regarding LANs for information on support for non-Technology & Innovation (T&I) host systems, servers, local networks, etc.

 Standards allow staff expertise and effort to concentrate on a limited set of essential applications and hardware systems that are widely used on campus.
 Concentration on standards allows support staff to build expertise in a manageable number of areas.
-It also focuses support services such as the Help Desk and training workshops to benefit the greatest number of clients.
+It also focuses services within the Support Center, and allows training workshops to benefit the greatest number of clients.

-In cases where non-standard hardware or software for desktop applications are selected, ITS must limit the resources available to solve problems in order to meet our obligations for support of standards.
+In cases where non-standard hardware or software for desktop applications are selected, T&I must limit the resources available to solve problems in order to meet our obligations for support of standards.
 Therefore, clients using non-standard products must assume a greater burden for self-reliance and independence.
-The following policy explains the support that ITS will provide for various combinations of hardware and software.
+The following policy explains the support that T&I will provide for various combinations of hardware and software.

 Whenever standards have been set for hardware or software products, college policy requires purchase of the standard hardware and software products with college funds.
-Exceptions may be granted by the director of ITS.
-Such exceptions will normally require that the faculty or staff person making the purchase acknowledge that hardware will not be connected to the campus network and that support services such as the Help Desk will not be available.
+Exceptions may be granted by the director of T&I. Such exceptions will normally require that the faculty or staff person making the purchase acknowledge that hardware will not be connected to the campus network and that support services such as the Support Center will not be available.

-Computers not purchased through ITS must have approval from ITS before being connected to the network.
+Computers not purchased through T&I must have approval from T&I before being connected to the network.

 Level 1 - Full Support (Provided for all campus standard hardware and software)

-ITS provides support (including Help Desk, troubleshooting, and when appropriate, training and documentation) for standard software and guarantees to the extent possible that the various standards will operate correctly together.
-ITS will make every effort to get standard hardware or software working and bring in expertise as needed until the problem is solved or is found to be unsolvable.
-In such a case, ITS will work to provide an alternate solution.
+T&I provides support (including consultations with the Support Center staff, troubleshooting, and when appropriate, training and documentation) for standard software and guarantees to the extent possible that the various standards will operate correctly together.
+T&I will make every effort to get standard hardware or software working and bring in expertise as needed until the problem is solved or is found to be unsolvable.
+In such a case, T&I will work to provide an alternate solution.
 However, if a software or hardware problem appears to be related to a conflict with non-standard or unapproved component(s), support will drop to Level 3 (see below).
 Please see the list of campus standard hardware and software that receives Level 1 support.
 Some combinations of standard hardware and software will not be supported because these combinations do not operate well together.

 Level 2 - Partial Support

-ITS will devote up to one hour attempting to connect non-standard hardware to the network.
-If the problem cannot be resolved during that time, ITS will not research or refer the problem.
+T&I will devote up to one hour attempting to connect non-standard hardware to the network.
+If the problem cannot be resolved during that time, T&I will not research or refer the problem.
 If campus standard network software and configuration settings or variations compatible with the network do not work, the hardware will not be connected to the network.

 Level 3 - No Support (applies to software and hardware that is not standard or has not been approved for use on the campus network)

 When time permits, a best-guess effort will be made to troubleshoot and correct problems that involve non-standard hardware or non-standard software.
-"Best guess" means that the ITS Help Desk will suggest solutions or steps toward resolution of problems based on their expertise and experience.
-In such a case, there will be no research on the problem, office visits, or referral of the problem beyond the Help Desk for work by other ITS staff.
+"Best guess" means that the Support Center will suggest solutions or steps toward resolution of problems based on their expertise and experience.
+In such a case, there will be no research on the problem, office visits, or referral of the problem beyond the Support Center for work by other T&I staff.
 Clients who purchase non-standard hardware and unsupported software assume an obligation for self-support.
 They should learn what support and assistance the vendor or manufacturer provides before making a decision to purchase.